jbcodeforce/kafka-studies/docs/index.md

 ## Running Kafka local

-The docker compose in this repo, starts one zookeeper and one Kafka broker locally using last Strimzi release,  Apicurio for schema registry and Kafdrop for UI.
+The docker compose in this repo, starts one zookeeper and one Kafka broker locally using lastest Strimzi release,
+Apicurio for schema registry and Kafdrop for UI.

 In the docker compose the Kafka defines two listeners, for internal communication using the DNS name `kafka` and port 29092 and one listener for external communication on port 9092.

 ![](./images/docker-kafka.png)

-A Quarkus app, for example, running with `quarkus:dev` will connect to localhost:9092.
-But a container in the same network needs to access kafka node.
+A Quarkus app, for example, running with `quarkus dev` will connect to localhost:9092.
+But a container in the same network needs to access the `kafka` node via DNS name.

 To start [kafkacat](https://hub.docker.com/r/edenhill/kafkacat) and [kafkacat doc to access sample consumer - producer](https://github.com/edenhill/kafkacat#examples)